Publish with Us

 Points to consider:

-- Add both line and page numbering to your document.
+• Include both line and page numbering in your document.

-- Make sure that any special characters used are properly embedded within the text, as they may be lost during the conversion to PDF.
+• Ensure that any special characters are properly embedded within the text, as they may be lost during conversion to PDF.

 VII.
 Nomenclature